Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Methods

 \subsection{Details of few-shot learning experiments}

 The miniImageNet benchmark \cite{vinyals2017matching} for few-shot learning consists of $60,000$ images ($84 \times 84$ resolution) of 100 different categories.
-Among these categories, 60 classes are used for training, 16 for validation, and 20 for testing.
-We use a SEW ResNet18 \cite{fang2021sew} architecture as the feature extractor, and construct a prototypical network \cite{snell2017prototypical} on its basis.
-In \textbf{classical training} cases, we train the feature extractor together with a fully connected classification head directly on the entire training set, just like the supervised learning setting.
-For each $N$-way $K$-shot task during inference (see Figure \ref{fig:adv-fewshot}c), we use the trained feature extractor to extract features, compute one prototype for each of the $N$ classes using the support set, and classify the query set using the nearest-neighbor rule.
-In \textbf{episodic training} cases, a $N$-way $K$-shot task is randomly sampled from the training set, and the feature extractor is optimized together with a classification head using a $N$-class cross-entropy loss.
-The inference time procedure is identical to the classical case.
-We report 5-way 1-shot, 5-way 5-shot, 10-way 1-shot, and 10-way 5-shot classification accuracies as the metrics.
-Hyperparameters are listed in Table \ref{suptab:hyperparameters}.
+Among these categories, $64$ classes are used for training, $16$ for validation, and $20$ for testing.
+We use a SEW ResNet-18 \cite{fang2021sew} as the feature extractor, and construct a prototypical network \cite{snell2017prototypical} on its basis.
+DendSN replacement is not applied to the first convolution-neuron block, which empirically leads to better accuracies.
+The classical training pipeline is adopted, where the feature extractor is trained together with a fully connected classification head directly on the entire training set, just like the supervised learning setting.
+Random resized cropping, color jittering, random horizontal flipping and normalization are applied to augment the training data.
+Training hyperparameters are listed in Table~\ref{suptab:hyperparameters}.